fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ``if (referrerHostname !== window.location.hostname) {``

-Just double checking that the hostname isn’t the current website or we would be adding UTM parameters as a visitor is browsing each page of the site, which isn’t necessary.
+Just double checking above that the hostname isn’t the current website or we would be adding UTM parameters as a visitor is browsing each page of the site, which is overkill.

 ``const url = new URL(window.location);``